 The 3DFS cache folder permissions are used as the access permissions for this network share.
 If all users have full permissions on the 3DFS cache folder, then everyone can access the network share.
 To make the network share more secure, specify a different path for the 3DFS cache folder using the s3dfsRootDir additional setting and use an ACL to restrict user access to the network share.

 Live Recovery Process

 Data is restored from the backup as needed to enable the operations requested by the VM, and the full restore completes as resources allow.
 The backup is not modified by the restore process.

-The process for a Live Recovery is:
+The process for a Live Recovery includes the following steps:

 The 3DFS server (VSA proxy) creates the UNC path, which contains the VHDX file and configuration file.

 The 3DFS server registers the UNC path with the Callback File System (CBFS).